 - You can get a better understanding of when these dates occur at our Calendar of Event Black Out Dates

-Re-applying with a previous negative after-action review designation
+Re-applying with a previous negative post-action review designation

 - Before submitting your application, make sure the location is available for your proposed dates

-- Receiving a negative after-action review designation may prevent you from hosting special events in the future.
+- Receiving a negative post-action review designation may prevent you from hosting special events in the future.